 The best time to visit Greece is spring and autumn, preferably the months of May, June and September and October.
 During winter most of the tourist facilities close down.
 Even though peak season is from mid-June till the end of August, the traveller must remember that the temperatures can soar very high and the places are very crowded.
 If you can travel between the months of Easter and mid-June then you are likely to encounter better weather and fewer tourists and better prices.

-Athens International Airport located in the suburb of Spata near Athens, is the nation's largest airport and it handles over 17 million passengers annually.
+Athens International Airport located in the suburb of Spata near Athens, is the nation's largest airport handling over 17 million passengers annually.
 There are 16 international airports in Greece, but apart from Athens the other major ones are Thessaloniki, Rhodes and Iraklio (Heraklion) on the island of Crete.